If you’re heading abroad soon, it’s a good idea to check certain things about your destination ahead of time.

 EU visa after Brexit

-At the time of writing, the 'Brexit visa' for future travel to the EU remains up in the air.
-If the UK leaves with a deal, visitors can enjoy visaless travel around the EU until at least 31 December 2020.
+As we're still in the transitional period after leaving the EU, visitors can enjoy visaless travel around the EU until at least 31 December 2020.